liangcorp/algorithms_and_leetcode_rust/zigzag-conversion/README.md

 # Zigzag conversion

-The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)
+The string `"PAYPALISHIRING"` is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)

     P   A   H   N
     A P L S I I G
     Y   I   R

-And then read line by line: "PAHNAPLSIIGYIR"
+And then read line by line: `"PAHNAPLSIIGYIR"`

 Write the code that will take a string and make this conversion given a number of rows:

     string convert(string s, int numRows);

-## Example 1:
+## Example 1

     Input: s = "PAYPALISHIRING", numRows = 3
     Output: "PAHNAPLSIIGYIR"

-## Example 2:
+## Example 2

     Input: s = "PAYPALISHIRING", numRows = 4
     Output: "PINALSIGYAHRPI"